Estimated reading time: 5 minutes

-If you observe a behavior you want changed, mention it to the employee and jot it down.
+If you observe a behavior you want to be changed, mention it to the employee and jot it down.

-If you do everything electronically, you can create an excel spread sheet and keep a separate page on each employee.
-Save it in Google docs or drop-box to have access anywhere.
+If you do everything electronically, you can create an Excel spreadsheet and keep a separate page for each employee.

-Example Note Taking Log
+Example Note-Taking Log

-It also sets the stage to have an honest, factual and unbiased conversation with the employee that celebrates the successes and corrects behaviors that may have veered off course.
+It also sets the stage to have an honest, factual, and unbiased conversation with the employee that celebrates the successes and corrects behaviors that may have veered off course.

 As you can see from the above log, if a manager documents all incidents, both positive and negative, the employee is constantly receiving feedback.